-Christmas is going to look a little different for many of us this year, but CBD could help ease many of the symptoms of festive stress.
+Christmas is feeling a little bit uncertain for many of us this year, but CBD could help ease some of the symptoms of festive stress.

 It’s the most wonderful time of the year… but it can also be the most stressful.

-And this year, with changing Covid restrictions, food supply difficulties and uncertainty over the future, it could be more so than usual.
+And with another year of ever-changing Covid restrictions, it could be more so than usual.

 With the big day fast approaching, stress levels may be rising – but they don’t have to.
 Managing expectations, delegating and planning ahead can all take the pressure off, but sometimes, that’s just not enough.